roothebear/huntar-be/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-As well as following the instructions below you may want to look at the information for the accompanying back-end repo: https://github.com/bayardt/huntar-be
+As well as following the instructions below you may want to look at the information for the accompanying front-end repo: https://github.com/bayardt/huntar-fe

 ### Prerequisites